kubeslice/netops/README.md

 ### Run Locally on a Kind Cluster

-1. You can load the netops image on your kind cluster using the following command:
+1. You can load the NetOps image on your kind cluster using the following command:

    ```bash
    kind load docker-image my-custom-image:unique-tag --name clustername